mahuti/Ol-Room-4x3/README.md

 I've made a unified layout so you only need one theme folder to handle multiple emulators.
 It displays:

-Atari 2600
+-Atari 2600
-Intellivision
+-Intellivision
-Nintendo NES
+-Nintendo NES
-Nintendo SNES
+-Nintendo SNES
-Nintendo 64
+-Nintendo 64
-Sega Genesis
+-Sega Genesis
-Sony Playstation
+-Sony Playstation
-ScummVM
+-ScummVM
-Generic PC
+-Generic PC
-Generic TV
+-Generic TV

 If you want any other system added to this theme please let me know.

-Usage Instructions:
+### Usage Instructions:
 There are 2 methods:

 a.
 Name your lists like the above and it will change styles automatically when switching between supported emulators.